aericson/Guidebook/README.md

 - Provide aid for technical courses/conferences both in person or online
 - Support open source projects
 - Provide a welcoming, safe and health workplace
+- Provide as much coffee and tea as you wish

 # Programming style guide